-Contour/Tone Settings T Y
+Contour/Tone Settings 16 T

-The contour controls (available on the remote control) can be used to make a temporary change the high or low frequency content at the frequency extremes.
+The contour controls (available on the front panel and the remote control) can be used to make a temporary change the high or low frequency content at the frequency extremes.
 Adjustments to the contour settings are temporary; they remain in effect only until a different source input is selected or the unit is turned off.
 Permanent settings can be made using the Contour Setup menu.